Oil jumps and stock futures slip as Iran tensions unsettle markets

+In early Asian trading, Brent crude futures jumped about 7 per cent to US$96.85 a barrel and S&P 500 futures fell about 0.9 per cent.

-April 20 : Oil prices jumped, the U.S. dollar rose and stock futures fell on Monday as investors dealt with conflicting messages about the Iran war and news that the Strait of Hormuz was closed again.
+Oil prices jumped, the US dollar rose and stock futures fell on Monday (Apr 20) as investors dealt with conflicting messages about the Iran war and news that the Strait of Hormuz was closed again.

-In early Asian trading Brent crude futures jumped about 7 per cent to $96.85 a barrel and S&P 500 futures fell about 0.9 per cent.
+In early Asian trading, Brent crude futures jumped about 7 per cent to US$96.85 a barrel and S&P 500 futures fell about 0.9 per cent.

 The dollar's rise took it from lows it hit on Friday when Iran's announcement that it would open the strait sent stocks up and oil prices tumbling.